Knoblauchpilze/models/README.md

 A variable is an atomic unit of the system and is basically just a name and a value.
 We distinguish between the initial value and the values at any point in the simulation.
 The initial value is used to seed the simulation and any further evolution is coming from this value.

+We also allow the app to control the bounds for a variable.
+For example one can set a variable to only be in the positive range.
+Note finally that the ranges apply on the **variables' values** and not their **derivatives**.

 ## How does the app compute the variables?

 Let's assume you want to represent the following equation and calculate the evolution of the value of `x`: